titumozammel/5r-cascade-framework/README.md

 ### Important Distinction

-The first five stages are the **5R decision methodology**.
+The first five decisions constitute the **5R decision methodology**.

-The stages after RETAIN are the **conversion and management conditions required to turn demand reduction into durable organizational benefit**.
+The activities after RETAIN are **conversion and management conditions required to turn demand reduction into durable organizational benefit**.

 ---

-# 37. PRACTICAL IMPLEMENTATION
+# 39. PRACTICAL IMPLEMENTATION

 ## The 5R Path